 Using natural learning

-The LSTM model (Bayer, 2015) demonstrated higher efficiency compared to the 1D Convolutional model (Wenjie et al., 2016).
+The LSTM model (Bayer, 2015) demonstrated higher efficiency compared to the 1D Convolutional model (Luo et al., 2016).
 Both LSTM and 1D Convolutional models achieved outstanding results in detection, with accuracy near the maximum threshold (approximately 99.9%).
 The models were trained over 20 epochs.
 Figure 5 shows a comparison of the LSTM model and 1D Convolution mesh.
 From the data set, we can observe that they are not appropriate for the model.
 Nevertheless, we observed that the dataset is not optimal for model training, as seen earlier, where statistical models also efficiently recognized the IP addresses.
 Two issues arise in this context:

 Limited or artificial data sample